Cricket is the medium of education and life lessons the subject for a band of Mumbai children coping with difficult circumstances

 The cadets learn all about batting, bowling, wicket-keeping and fielding in these sessions.
 They also learn, through special classes held by counsellors and trainers, about the need for education, gender equality, social etiquette and more.
 The Trusts have spared no effort to ensure the children get the best in coaching, enlisting the help of coaches such as Nigel Marsh and Dan Vann from New Zealand and Stephen Taylor from Australia.

-The LTC programme has a code that its wards have to adhere to: respect for family and friends; nutrition and healthy living; self-discipline, teamwork; and punctuality and time management.
+The LTC programme has a code that its wards have to adhere to: respect for family and friends; nutrition and healthy living; self-discipline and teamwork; and punctuality and time management.

 “We believe in using cricket as a vehicle to develop the life skills and education of underprivileged children from marginalised communities,” says Alex Reese, CLF’s founder.
 “To make any social or global change, you need a vehicle to drive that particular change.
 Our vehicle is cricket.”